kylehuang041/RestaurantOrderProgram/README.md

 USER INSTRUCTIONS: Type in what food and how many.
 Yes or no for a print of the receipt.<br>
 Yes or no for a download file of the receipt.<br>

-Uploaded from my private respository.
+Switched from my private respository.